-REACH for Community was founded by Trevor Davis, an arts advocate and social entrepreneur from Los Angeles.
-He serves as Co-Chair of the Empowerment Congress Arts & Culture Committee, which helped to incubate this framework; on the Program Advisory Committee for Arts for LA; as Cultural Agent for the U.S. Department of Arts & Culture; on the Board of Imaginese Productions; the Steering Committee of Artivists LA; and he served as Board Chair of the acclaimed Ate9 Dance Company.
+Trevor Davis is an arts advocate and social entrepreneur from Los Angeles.
+He serves as Co-Chair of the Empowerment Congress Arts & Culture Committee, which helped to incubate this framework; as Cultural Agent for the U.S. Department of Arts & Culture; as a founding Cabinet Member of USC’s Institute for Theatre & Social Change; and has served on the Program Advisory Committee for Arts for LA.

 While serving as Executive Director of Imaginese Productions (2011-2015), Davis co-founded the nonprofit’s education programs, which developed civic leadership with at-risk youth through the arts.
 He also served on the Steering Committee of Artivists LA; and as Board Chair of the acclaimed Ate9 Dance Company (2015-2017).
 He has led workshops and been keynote speaker for the LA County Arts Commission, the LA Opera, Community Arts Resources (CARS), Harvard-Westlake, Into Action and others.
 In May of 2017, Trevor was recognized as one of “40 Under 40” Emerging Civic Leaders by the Empowerment Congress in partnership with the LA County Board of Supervisors and the CA State Assembly for his work as an arts advocate.